-The building had burnt partially and developed large cracks when the neighbouring Gokul Niwas building caught fire and collapsed; residents have refused to move in to their alternative accommodation without these essential facilities
+Building had burnt partially, developed large cracks when neighbouring Gokul Niwas caught fire, collapsed; residents have refused to move in to their alternative accommodation without essential facilities

 Residents of Narayan Niwas are now struggling to find alternative accommodation after their building, which had gotten partially burnt and developed cracks after the fire in Kalbadevi’s Gokul Niwas, was declared dangerous.
 The transit rooms MHADA offered to the three families have no lights, fans, or taps.

 Shop owner Upendra Doshi points to the partially burnt wall of Narayan Niwas

 mid-day had reported on May 13 that residents and shop owners of Narayan Niwas were stuck in limbo, after the BMC and MHADA had put up bamboo frames and a building inspection was pending.
 Residents were refused entry to their own houses and shops.
 On Wednesday, the BMC issued an evacuation notice asking residents to vacate the building, citing a May 13 inspection that had found certain parts of the building to be dangerous.

 Narayan Niwas developed cracks after the Gokul Niwas building collapsed.
 Parts of it have been declared dangerous.